 1850 to Modern Times (U.S./World History)

-Language arts are covered separately, although children will be working on some language arts activities within the curriculum itself....
+Language arts are covered with your choice of other resources, although children will be working on some language arts activities within the curriculum itself.
+MFW suggests resources such as Spelling Power, Writing Strands, Language Lessons for Today, and Intermediate Language Lessons for language arts.

 Exploring Countries and Cultures

 As the title suggests, this volume teaches about other countries and cultures.
 It is selective rather than comprehensive in coverage, an approach entirely suitable for a young audience.
-For example, while all continents are “visited,” only a few representative countries are actually studied.
-Protestant missionary biographies, stories from Hero Tales (heroes of Protestantism), and information from Window on the World (missionary efforts and status worldwide) are assigned for reading within the lesson plans, often coordinating with the country being studied that week....
+While all continents are visited, only a few representative countries are actually studied.
+Protestant missionary biographies, stories from Hero Tales (heroes of Protestantism), and information from Window on the World (missionary efforts and status worldwide) are assigned for reading within the lesson plans, often coordinating with the country being studied that week.
+For example, the biography of Gladys Aylward, missionary to China, begins during the study of China (and continues through study of Japan).

 Seventh and eighth graders have additional coursework scheduled in the lesson plans.
 You will need to purchase the 7th-8th Grade Supplement if you are teaching older students.